 Kale contains substances that bind bile acids and lower cholesterol levels in the body.
 Steamed kale is particularly effective.

 Vitamin K is an important nutrient.

-Cancer is a terrible disease, characterized by uncontrolled growth of cells.
+Cancer is a condition characterized by the uncontrolled growth of cells (

 Kale is actually loaded with compounds that are believed to have protective effects against cancer.